 I got my first geek ornament in 1992.
 It was the Shuttlecraft Galileo from the original Star Trek series and featured Leonard Nimoy offering holiday greetings.
 Over the next few years my collection slowly grew, usually with one or two new Star Trek ornament received as Christmas and birthday presents.

 At the time, no one really minded my ornaments on the tree, not when I was living with my parents, and not when my wife Sue and I moved in together in 1995.
 Then in 1997 something happened — I started accumulating ornaments as a greatly accelerated rate.
 That year I picked up four; then in 1998, I got eight.
 By the Christmas of 2001, I had 22 ornaments and my collection was on the verge of conquering a significant percentage of the Christmas tree.
 People started making comments.
 Sue asked if all the ornaments had to go up on the tree.
 And I was expecting even more ornaments to arrive with the holidays.

 It was time to make the jump to the Unknown Regions.

 In 2001, I bought a $20 artificial tree at Wal-mart — a 5-foot “evergreen”.
 When I opened the box, I was skeptical — the branches seemed a little thin for supporting the weight of the larger ornaments — but though the boughs bent, they did not break.

 A tradition was born.
 And the collection grew.
-Two to three new ornaments arrived from my parents and family each Christmas and they were augmented by another three to four ornaments purchased after the holiday at Hallmark’s 50% off sale.
-Around 2004, the 5-foot tall Geek Tree gave way to a 7-foot tall one.
-That lasted for a good decade until 2016, when I finally found the tree I’d been looking for: a narrow, 9-foot tall tree that towers over the library.
+Each Christmas two to three new ornaments arrived from my parents and family and they were augmented by another three to four ornaments purchased after the holiday at Hallmark’s 50% off sale.
+Around 2004, the 5-foot-tall Geek Tree gave way to a 7-foot-tall one.
+That lasted for a good decade until 2016, when I finally found the tree I’d been looking for: a narrow, 9-foot-tall tree that towers over the library.